geojeff/sproutcore-examples/README.md

 [Sproutcore on Github](http://github.com/sproutcore)

-(The master branch, the default when you clone, is the development branch; stable release branches must be switched to, if you want one of those).
+(The master branch, the default when you clone, which is what you want for this sproutcore-examples project, is the development branch; stable release branches must be switched to, if you want one of those for use in other projects).

 The apps in sproutcore-examples here have been live on geojeff.com since May 2010, and were deployed using the SproutCore development branch active at that time (and